Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/jupyter_notebook.md

 # Installing Jupyter Notebook

-First, install [python](https://www.python.org/downloads/) by downloading newest release and check that you downloading version where the operating system matches the device you are using (ex. macOS for a MAC).
+First install [python](https://www.python.org/downloads/) by downloading newest release and check that you downloading version where the operating system matches the device you are using (ex. macOS for a MAC).

-After, install [pip](https://pip.pypa.io/en/stable/installation/) using either ensurepip or get-pip.py.
+After install [pip](https://pip.pypa.io/en/stable/installation/) using either ensurepip or get-pip.py.

-Finally, open the Terminal (Mac/Linux) or Command Prompt (Windows) and run this command:
+Finally open the Terminal (Mac/Linux) or Command Prompt (Windows) and run this command:

 ```
 $ pip install notebook